paintparty/fireworks/README.md

 ## Performance

 The execution time of printing an arbitrary value with Fireworks is orders of magnitude faster than is necessary to deliver on the stated goals.
-It is hard to measure, but I would estimate the performance would have to be 20-50x worse before a user would notice any difference when doing similar dev-time printing using `pprint`, `println`, or `js/console.log`.
+It is hard to measure, but I would estimate the performance would have to be 20-50x worse before a user would notice any difference as compared to doing similar dev-time printing using `pprint`, `println`, or `js/console.log`.

-Out of curiousity, and to provide a point of reference, I ran a simplified perfomance test - **`fireworks.core/p`** vs **`clojure.pprint/pprint`** in JVM Clojure, printing a map of a dozen entries of various data types (found at `fireworks.smoke-test/basic-samples`).
+To provide a point of reference, I ran a simplified performance test: **`fireworks.core/p`** vs **`clojure.pprint/pprint`** in JVM Clojure, printing a map of a dozen entries of various data types (found at `fireworks.smoke-test/basic-samples`).

 ```
 Hardware:  Mac Mini